Rish123-abh/Symptom_Checker/README.md

 This API is for informational purposes only and should not replace professional medical advice.

-🔍 Symptoms Suggestion API
+2️⃣ Symptoms Suggestion API

-While typing symptoms, this API provides suggestions based on the input to help users select valid symptoms.

 GET /symptoms/search

+Provides suggestions for symptoms while typing, useful for autocomplete in the frontend.

 🔹 Query Parameters
 Parameter	Type	Description
 q	string	Partial input of symptom(s), comma-separated.
 Example: "hea, fe"